ltgoslo/Definition-generation-for-LSCD/README.md

 ./merge_all.sh
 ```

-## Reproduce evaluation of both baselines and merged definitions LSCD in one run
+## Reproduce evaluation of both baseline and merged definitions LSCD in one run

 This assumes, that you already have all your predictions in `src/predictions/`